This post is also available in: Français (French)

 - Hashtag: Please share student works and photographs of your students completing this activity using the hashtag #akgtcsa

-CURRICULUM CONNECTIONS Literacy (interview skills, writing, oral communication), History (patterns and change)
+CURRICULUM CONNECTIONS: Literacy (interview skills, writing, oral communication), Local History

 What was life in the community like many years ago?
 What can seniors tell students about the community they live in now?